AI-boosted rare event sampling to characterize extreme weather: Rare event algorithm: Diffusion Monte Carlo

 \subsection{Choice of the initial condition}

-Motivated by sampling the most extreme events possible, we chose for the France region an initial condition at $t_0$ corresponding to the largest values of the observable $A_L(t_f)$ (see Eq.~(1) in the main text) in the 100-year training set of the emulator.
-For the Chicago region, in order to test the robustness of the algorithm to the choice of initial condition, we instead selected a random initial condition at $t_0$ from the same training set.
+Motivated by sampling the most extreme events possible, we chose for the France region an initial condition at $t_0$ corresponding to the largest value of the observable $A_L(t_f)$ (see Eq.~\eqref{eq:observable} in the main text) in the 100-year training set of the emulator.
+For the U.S. Midwest region, in order to test the robustness of the algorithm to the choice of initial condition, we instead selected a random initial condition at $t_0$ from the same training set.